eMedicine Specialties > Infectious Diseases > Sexually Transmitted Diseases

 Pathophysiology

 C trachomatis is an obligate intracellular bacterium.
 Of the 15 known clinical serotypes, only the L1, L2, and L3 serotypes cause LGV.
 These serotypes are more virulent and invasive compared to other chlamydial serotypes.
 Infection occurs after direct contact with the skin or mucous membranes of an infected partner.
 The organism does not penetrate intact skin.
-The organism then travels by lymphatics to regional lymph nodes, where they replicate within macrophages and elicit systemic disease.
+The organism then travels by lymphatics to regional lymph nodes, where it replicates within macrophages and causes systemic disease.
 While transmission is predominantly sexual, cases of transmission through laboratory accidents, fomites, and nonsexual contact have been reported.

-The L2b serovar may have been identified to play a more important role than previously expected.
-After the diagnosis of 92 cases of LGV in the Netherlands among men who have had sex with men, Schachter evaluated samples obtained from rectal swabs between 1979 and 1985 from patients infected with HIV in San Francisco and between 2000 and 2005 in Amsterdam.1 The study revealed the same serotype circulating among patients with HIV and LGV 20-25 years ago.
+The L2b serovar has been identified to play a more important role than previously expected.
+After the diagnosis of 92 cases of LGV in the Netherlands among MSM, Schachter evaluated samples obtained from rectal swabs between 1979 and 1985 from patients infected with HIV in San Francisco and between 2000 and 2005 in Amsterdam.[8]
+The study revealed the same serotype circulating among patients with HIV and LGV 20-25 years ago.
 This indicates the L2b serovar has been present and unrecognized for many years.

 LGV occurs in 3 stages.
 The first stage, which is often unrecognized, consists of a rapidly healing, painless genital papule or pustule.
 The second stage, consisting of painful inguinal lymphadenopathy, occurs 2-6 weeks after the primary lesion.
-The third stage, which is more common in women, may occur many years after the original infection and is characterized by proctocolitis.
+The third stage, which is more common in women and MSM, may have a delayed presentation and is characterized by proctocolitis.

 Frequency